mhostetter/galois/docs/tutorials/intro-to-extension-fields.rst

    a * b**-1
    a / b

 Here is the division table for completeness.
-Notice that division is not defined for :math:`y = 0`.
+Notice that division is not defined for $y = 0$.

 .. ipython-with-reprs:: int,poly,power
    :name: GF9